wyshi/wyshi.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Welcome!
-I am a fifth-year PhD student in Computer Science at [Columbia University](https://www.cs.columbia.edu/), advised by Prof. [Zhou Yu](http://www.cs.columbia.edu/~zhouyu/), working on Natural Language Processing.
+I just graduated with my PhD degree in Computer Science at [Columbia University](https://www.cs.columbia.edu/), advised by Prof. [Zhou Yu](http://www.cs.columbia.edu/~zhouyu/), working on Natural Language Processing.
 Previously, I completed my master's degree in Statistics from the [University of California, Berkeley](https://statistics.berkeley.edu/) and my B.S. in Mathematics from [Renmin University of China](https://www.ruc.edu.cn/en).
 I have worked in the SF bay area as a full-time data scientist on customer service chatbots for two years before starting my PhD.

-This past fall I was co-teaching <em>Conversational AI</em> (COMS 6998) with Zhou at Columbia.

-<span style="color:blue">**I am on the faculty job market looking for tenure-track positions :)**</span>
+<span style="color:blue">**I am joining Stanford NLP as a postdoc for 2023-2024 and Northeastern University as a tenure-track assistant professor in Fall 2024.
+If you are interested in working with my, feel free to send me an email :)**</span>

 Email: [ws2634@columbia.edu](mailto:ws2634@columbia.edu)